 • DO NOT MIX different colors or types of coolant in your vehicle.
 Make sure the correct coolant is used.
-DO NOT MIX recycled coolant and conventional coolant together in the vehicle.
 Mixing of engine coolants may harm your engine's cooling system.
 The use of an improper coolant may harm engine and cooling system components and may void the warranty.
 Refer to Maintenance product specifications and capacities in this chapter.